aszkid/glengine/README.md

 4. `cd build/etc...`
 5. `cmake ../../../ -DBUILD_SHARED_LIBS=true/false -DCMAKE_BUILD_TYPE=debug/release`
 6. `make` (you may want to add `-jX`, where X = number of cores x 1.5)

+#### Debugging tips:

+First get in the compilation/bin directory.

+To *DEBUG* the application: `valgrind --suppressions=../../../rundir/val.supp --leak-check=full ./milsim`.

+To *PROFILE* the application `valgrind --tool=callgrind ./milsim` and then `kcachegrind` if you want nice GUI profiling result visualization.